kaodim/android-ci-docker/README.md

 <a name="whats_included"></a>
 ### What's included?

-*Android-ci-docker is built on top of circleci images: [Circle-Ci_Android](https://github.com/CircleCI-Public/circleci-dockerfiles/tree/master/android/images).
+*Android-ci-docker* is built on top of circleci images: [Circle-Ci-Android](https://github.com/CircleCI-Public/circleci-dockerfiles/tree/master/android/images).

 <a name="how_to_use"></a>
 ### How to use?